-- research in relation to the decommissioning first-of-a-kind designs should also be included in the cost estimate. - (b) The assessed liability, estimated on the basis of costs prevailing at the time the decommissioning plan has been submitted to the regulatory body.
-This estimate should be adjusted for inflation through the projected licence termination date, and should be reviewed periodically. - (c) Mechanisms have been implemented for accumulating funds through the projected lifetime of the nuclear installation.
-In addition, provisions should be made such that appropriate funds can be made available in the event that the nuclear installation is shut down prior to the end of its planned life. - (d) As necessary, legal mechanisms have been established for securing decommissioning funds and for protecting them from being used for other purposes. - (e) A process has been established for further development of the decommissioning plan.
-The plan should be reviewed periodically (e.g. in light of new techniques or information, ageing management and design changes that might affect decommissioning) and submitted for approval by the regulatory body.
+- (a) Sufficient funds to decommission the nuclear installation will be available at the end of operation (see Ref.
+[29][2729]).
+This should include the costs associated with spent fuel management and radioactive waste management and disposal and be based on reasonable cost estimates.
+Costs related to research in relation to the decommissioning first-of-a-kind designs should also be included in the cost estimate. - (b) The assessed liability should be, estimated on the basis of the price and cost levels costs prevailing at the time the decommissioning plan is has been submitted to the regulatory body.
+This estimate should be adjusted for inflation through the projected licence termination date, and should be reviewed periodically. - (c) Mechanisms should behave been implemented for accumulating funds through the projected lifetime of the nuclear installation.
+In addition, provisions should be made such that appropriate funds can be made available in the event that the nuclear installation is shut down prior to the end of its planned life. - (a)(d) As necessary, a legal framework should be mechanisms have been established for securing decommissioning funds and for protecting them from being used for other purposes.

+(b)(e) A systemprocess has been established for further development of the decommissioning plan.
+The plan should be reviewed periodically (e.g. in the light of new techniques or information, ageing management and design changes that might affect decommissioning) and submitted for approval by the regulatory body.

-AUTHORIZATION OF THE COMMISSIONING OF A NUCLEAR INSTALLATION
+APPROVALAUTHORIZATION OF THE COMMISSIONING OF A NUCLEAR INSTALLATION

-- 3.39 Requirements for commissioning of nuclear installations are established in Requirements 25 of IAEA Safety Standards Series No. SSR-2/2 (Rev. 1), Safety of Nuclear Power Plants: Commissioning and Operation [30], Requirement 73 of SSR-3 [24] and Requirement 54 of SSR-4 [25].
-Recommendations on commissioning are provided in IAEA Safety Standards Series Nos SSG-28, Commissioning for Nuclear Power Plants [31], and SSG-80, Commissioning for Research Reactors [32]. - 3.40 Commissioning of a nuclear installation is often divided into two main stages: (1) non-nuclear testing, which includes: individual pre-operational tests of systems and components; overall pre-operational system tests; and structural integrity tests, integrated leakage rate tests of the containment and of the primary system and secondary system; and (2) nuclear testing, which includes: initial fuel loading; subcritical tests; initial criticality tests; low power tests; and power ascension tests (see para.
-2.19 of SSG-28 [31]). - 3.41 Non-nuclear testing should be performed to ensure that the nuclear installation has been constructed, and equipment has been manufactured and installed, correctly and in accordance with the design specifications.
+Requirements for commissioning of nuclear installations are established in Requirements 25 of IAEA Safety Standards Series No. SSR-2/2 (Rev. 1), Safety of Nuclear Power Plants: Commissioning and Operation [30][2830], Requirement 73 of SSR-3 [24][2124] and Requirement 54 of SSR-4 [25][2225].
+Recommendations on commissioning are provided in IAEA Safety Standards Series Nos SSG-28, Commissioning for Nuclear Power Plants [31][2931], and SSG-80, Commissioning for Research Reactors [32][3032].

+Commissioning of a nuclear installation is often divided into two main stages: (1) non-nuclear testing, which includes: individual pre-operational tests of systems and components; overall pre-operational system tests; and structural integrity tests, integrated leakage rate tests of the containment and of the primary system and secondary system; and (2) nuclear testing, which includes: initial fuel loading; subcritical tests; initial criticality tests; low power tests; and power ascension tests-(see Ref.para.
+2.19 of SSG-28 [31][2931]).

+Non-nuclear testing isshould be performed to ensure, to the extent possible, that the nuclear installation has been constructed, and-the equipment has been manufactured and installed, correctly and in accordance with the design specifications.
 The results of the non-nuclear testing should be used to inform the subsequent licensing process.
-If non-nuclear testing is performed at the manufacturing site, the licensing process should assess the validity of these tests once the equipment is brought and installed on the operating site. - 3.42 Nuclear testing is a major step in the licensing process performed to confirm that the nuclear installation is safe before proceeding to routine operation.
-Commencement of nuclear testing should normally require an authorization or additional licence from the regulatory body since it involves the introduction of radioactive material. - 3.43 The applicant or licensee should establish and justify plans and programmes for commissioning the nuclear installation.
+If non-nuclear testing is performed at the manufacturing site, the licensing process should assess the validity of these tests once the equipment is brought and installed on the operating site.

+Nuclear testing is a major step in the licensing process performed to confirm that the nuclear installation is safe before proceeding to routine operation.
+Commencement of nuclear testing should normally require an authorization or additional licence from the regulatory body since it involves the introduction of radioactive material (see para.
+6.3 of SSR 2/2 (Rev. 1) [28])).

+3.443.43 The applicant or licensee should establish and justify plans and programmes for commissioning the nuclear installation.
 The regulatory body should conduct reviews, assessments and inspections to determine whether: